 Basis of accounting: The Agency utilizes the accrual basis of accounting and the flow of all economic resources (measurement focus).
-The basis of accounting and measurement focus emphasizes the measurement of net income similar to the approach used by commercial enterprises and revenues are recorded when earned and expenses are recorded when incurred.
+The basis of accounting and measurement focus emphasizes the measurement of operating income (loss) similar to the approach used by commercial enterprises and revenues are recorded when earned and expenses are recorded when incurred.
 Under this basis of accounting and measurement focus, the Agency applies all GASB pronouncements and GAAP, except those that conflict with a GASB pronouncement.

-Summary of significant accounting policies (continued): 1.
+1. Summary of significant accounting policies (continued):

-Use of estimates: The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
+Use of estimates: The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
 Accordingly, actual results could differ from those estimates.